-Floyd Mayweather Calls Conor McGregor A “Bi**h”– Will They Ever Really Fight?
+Floyd Mayweather Calls Conor McGregor A ‘B***h’ — Will They Ever Really Fight?

-Floyd Mayweather vs Conor McGregor is a fight that lots of people want to see happen.
+Floyd Mayweather vs. Conor McGregor is a fight that lots of people want to see happen.
 And it looks like Mayweather is trying to verbally bait McGregor into getting into the ring with him.

-Sporting News reports that Floyd recently called Conor a “bi**h” during an interview in London and insisted that he was not afraid to battle the UFC fighter.
+Sporting News reports that Floyd recently called Conor a “b***h” during an interview in London and insisted that he was not afraid to battle the UFC fighter.

 Floyd Mayweather to Conor McGregor: "Sign the paper"https://t.co/mePJMZR1yC#UFC #Boxing pic.twitter.com/UKeSGSoIW0